How can I complete the domain control validation (DCV) for my SSL certificate?

 You will be switched to the next page where you will be able to change DCV method to the preferable one.

 Choose the desired method and perform the required steps to complete the DCV.

 Note!
-If you have a COMODO OV or EV certificates, your order will undergo a business validation.
-After you complete the DCV, expect the email from COMODO with the further instructions.
+If you have an OV or an EV certificate, your order will undergo a business validation.
+After you complete the DCV, expect the email from Comodo (now Sectigo) with the further instructions.